cg2v/ZenPacks.Eseye.ActiveMQ/README.md

 ## INSTALLATION - ZenPacks.Eseye.ActiveMQ

 To install the ZenPack, the normal ZenPack installation instructions apply.

-Simply download the _.egg_ file from this repository and upload it to your Zenoss server.
-As the `zenoss` user, run the following command:
+Copy a git export (or extract a release tarball if there ever are any) to your zenoss server As the `zenoss` user, run the following command:

-	zenpack --install=ZenPacks.Eseye.ActiveMQ-1.4.0-py2.7.egg
+	zenpack --install=/path/to/directory

+The correct directory path is the one that contains the ZenPacks.Eseye.ActiveMQ.egg-info file.
 This should install the ZenPack.
+Don't forget to restart zenoss after the installation.

 After installation, remember to place your devices into the `/Server/Linux/ActiveMQ` Device Class and then to set your `zActiveMQUser` and `zActiveMQPassword` in the Device Class so that modelling and polling can be successful.